Our scientific approach

 Our scientific assessment program covers a wide spectrum of activities from initial product development to the monitoring of these products once they are on the market.

-Our practices are inspired by the pharmaceutical industry and aligned with the draft guidance from the U.S. Food and Drug Administration for a Modified Risk Tobacco Product Application (MRTPA).
+Our practices are inspired by the pharmaceutical industry and aligned to the 2012 draft guidance for modified risk tobacco product (MRTP) applications issued by the U.S. Food and Drug Administration's (FDA's) Center for Tobacco Products.
 We conduct our research in accordance with Good Laboratory Practice (GLP), Good Clinical Practice (GCP), and other international standards and practices.

 Here is a closer look at the five steps in our assessment program: Platform Development, Toxicological Assessment, Clinical Assessment, Perception and Behavior, and Long-term Assessment, and the work conducted by some of our scientists and R&D experts.